radomir9720/pixel_app_flutter/README.md

   * __Bluetooth Data Source__

     *For now, bluetooth connection with an esp32 device works only on   `Android` and `MacOS`.
 On `iOS` connection via `Bluetooth` is not availalbe because we use esp32 devices with Bluetooth Classic(under v4.0).
 Apple does not allow to use Bluetooth Classic if the device is not registered with the [MFI Program](https://mfi.apple.com/).
-There is also esp32 devices with BLE(bluetooth version >=4.0), so if we will decide to replace Bluetooth Classic esp32 devices with Low Energy ones, we will have the oportunity to implement bluetooth connection also on iOS*
+There are also esp32 devices with BLE(bluetooth version >=4.0), so if we will decide to replace Bluetooth Classic esp32 devices with Low Energy ones, we will have the oportunity to implement bluetooth connection also on iOS*

   * __Demo Data Source__

     *The purpose is to connect to a mocked service like to a real one.
 It generates random values(like speed and voltage).
-This way you can work on UI, for example, without the need to connect to a real device(maybe you din't have it at all).*
+This way you can, for example, work on UI, or just have a look at all the app's functions, without the need to connect to a real device(maybe you don't have it at all).*

   </br>